davido/gerrit-buildbot-plugin/src/main/resources/Documentation/cmd-get.md

 	called from `shell` script then it must be usefull to source the outcome.
 Format `BASH` does just that and set the variables, each on new line.

+`--test`
+:	Peek a task for a tinderbox test.
+The task is not removed from the queue
+        and no reporting for that task is possible.

 EXAMPLES
 --------